-Keeping backups is one of the most important things any website owner has to do.
+Keeping backups is one of the most important things any website owner can do.
 It allows you to prevent losing your website entirely due to unforeseen circumstances like server crashes, hacking or website misconfiguration.

-If you have a website that generates quite a bit of traffic at the very least, then you’ll certainly want to have a backup solution that is proven, trusted and easy to use.
+If you have a website that generates quite a bit of traffic at the very least and good revenues, then you’ll certainly want to have a backup solution that is proven, trusted, and easy to use.

-Among dozens of backup plugins out there, there is one that meets all of these criteria and more: BlogVault.
+Among the dozens of backup plugins out there, there is one that meets all of these criteria and more: BlogVault.

 Let’s get started!

-|What we liked||Super-easy to use - Easy to set up and get started
+|Super-easy to use - Easy to set up and get started

 Fast backup and restore